Houston-Miller/QA-Project/TestOutline.md

 * Test Steps: Clink the "unsubscribe" link inside the confirmation email, or an email generated from the subscription list

 * **Expected Outcome:** Open new browser window with email address reference and "unsubscribe" confirmation

+* **Actual Outcome:** Opened new browser window with email address referenced and "unsubscribe" confirmation

 7. Subscription Email Message